Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/index.md

 Secrets can be part of the core gateway configuration, or part of gateway configuration associated with APIs serviced by the gateway.
-Some of the most common types of secrets include:
+The most common types of secrets include:
 * Certificates
 * API keys
 * Personal access tokens